FREEDOM OF INFORMATION

 remedies and penalties, and additional resources for further

 questions.
-Additionally, there is no quiz, but at the end
+Additionally, there is no quiz in this version

-to send copies of your certificates to the FOIA Council, and
+to send records of this training to the FOIA Council, and

 unlike FOIA officers, we do not maintain a list of elected

-buffering issues with the local elected officials course,
+issues with the local elected officials course, while the

-Most users who have encountered issues have been able to complete
+who have encountered issues have been able to complete the

-the training after clearing their browser cache and history,
+training after clearing their browser cache and history, so

 The training has worked on multiple browsers, but IT staff